 Helen Lederer was the presenter for the night, she was great to watch!
 Her bold blue eyes really lit up the stage and the jokes she made were hilarious!
 The evening swiftly moved onto the auction, hosted by Bonhams, with some fantastic prizes on offer!
 I hope RAD raised a great amount from this for their services!

-Toby Burton, Chair of RAD gave the best speech of the night.
+Toby, Chair of RAD gave the best speech of the night.
 He highlighted the ongoing issues that Deaf/Hard of Hearing people face and some quotes he gave, I couldn’t have put it in better words.
 Parts of the speech brought a tear to my eye as he talked about how much contribution people like us give to the Deaf community.
 It really hit home about why I write this blog and he has inspired me to keep going!

 Shortly after the speeches came the awards.
 This was the part of the night I’d been waiting for!
 All the categories and the contenders were amazing!
 Helen’s favourite line of the night was: ‘The nominations are… (Pointing to the screen)’.